Track Saws and Circular Saws Collide with the New Makita XSH08 18V X2 Brushless Circular Saw

 This seems like a great tool for the remodeler as opposed to the furniture maker.
 It makes an ideal installation tool for the in-field cabinetry guy.
 Most cabinetry will fall under the 39” length limit of this particular rig.
 Pick up the larger 55″ guide rail, however, if you think you might need to make full cross-cuts on sheet goods.

 If you’re in the market for a new 7-1/4″ Makita cordless circular saw, it’s hard not to recommend getting this guide-rail compatible model over the XSH06.
-The only reason not to would be to save the little bit of weight and, of course, if you absolutely never planned to use a rail.
+The only reason not to would be to save a little bit of weight and, of course, if you absolutely never planned to use a rail.
 We like options, however.
-At $282.99 for the bare tool, existing Makita owners would do well to pick it up.
+At $329 for the bare tool, existing Makita owners would do well to pick it up.

 Makita XSH08 18V X2 Brushless Circular Saw Specifications